 Through a partnership with the U.S. Department of Housing and Urban Development (HUD), the City of Sandy Springs uses its annual allocation of federal funds to support initiatives that are eligible for Community Development Block Grant Program assistance.

 Streets and/or house numbers can be changed when there is the potential threat to public health, safety or welfare.

 View zoning and use maps and the City's Geographic Information System.

-The City regulates the development of land through a codified set of ordinances known as the Development Regulations.
-These ordinances help the City regulate stormwater management, tree conservation, stream buffers, public facilities including roads, and more.
+The City regulates the use and development of land through a codified set of ordinances known as the Development Code and Technical Manual.
+These ordinances help the City regulate permitted uses, stormwater management, tree conservation, stream buffers, public facilities including roads, and more.